sepandhaghighi/qpage/README.md

 ## Overview

-We developed QPage on Windows but it also run in Linux and Mac-OSX.
+QPage or QuickPage is a Free Project For Creating Academic Homepage Without Any Code We developed QPage on Windows but it also run in Linux and Mac-OSX.
 QPage is written in Python3, in order to run it, you will need a python interpereter.